f0vela/iTuny/README.md

 Was developed under Windows XP, works on Windows 7 but it needs administrator access to be able to access iTunes.
 It needs some work to be used cleanly under Windows 7.

---
+---

 This AutoIt is free to distribute and modify to make it better.
 Created   		by f0vela
 Collaboration 		by jarethbone
 Inspired 		by Amadawn's iTuny implementation

-To use it with Launchy just double click the exe and the installer will popout install in the desired location.
+To use it with Launchy just double click the exe and the installer will popout.
+	Install in the desired location.
 	Rebuild Launchy's index and you're done.

 After install call Launchy and just type: